 Darci found the right training programs, and Nelson passed each certification process with ease.
-His impressive handle on the art of communication made him an easy hire for Cross-Cultural Interpreting Services, a program of our own Heartland Health Outreach.
+His impressive handle on the art of communication made him an easy hire for Cross-Cultural Interpreting Services, a program of our own Heartland Alliance Health.

 At CCIS, Nelson works not only as someone who translates words from one language to the next, but as a guide, storyteller, and advocate.
 He helps refugees and immigrants – still trying to pick up the language and adapt to a new country– understand the complexities of things like healthcare and the US legal system.
 With Nelson by their side, these seemingly insurmountable systems can be navigated with confidence.
 His work has also helped Nelson build up his own understanding of the US.

 “This has helped me learn how people new to America have to navigate the system.
 I’ve learned a lot about healthcare, law, social services – and I’m learning more every day.”

 Nelson has worked with hundreds of individuals as a translator, helping people find their place in Chicago.
 He recalled two people in particular that made him quite proud.

 One of his first clients was an individual in a mental health facility.
 The client, a devout Hindu from South Asia, was a man who took his religious practice extremely serious.
 The doctors, nurses, and medical practitioners of the facility had no previous experiences with a person like this, and their understanding of the man’s language was minimal.
 They interpreted his strange comments and behaviors as symptoms of illness.
 Nelson, however, recognized the client’s practices as cultural expressions of the Hindu religion.